Graywizard888/Enhancify/README.md

 6) added custom sources feature

+7) File manager like ui for file selection

-7) And many more in Future
+8) And many more in Future
 ____________________________________

 Installation :-